Skip to main content

 pip install "tabpfn-extensions[hpo]"

-And then automatically tune a TabPFN classifier using Bayesian optimization with just a few lines of code.
+Then, automatically tune a TabPFN classifier using Bayesian optimization with just a few lines of code.

 from tabpfn_extensions.hpo import TunedTabPFNClassifier